sueszli/blog/0 shower thoughts/job market.md

 what about you? what are you optimizing for? what are you willing to sacrifice to get it? finding your personal fit is a complex topic.

-- a) if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid i.e. blue collar jobs, cobol programming.
+- a) if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid (ie. blue collar jobs, cobol programming).

-- b) if you're optimizing for personal fulfillment, you can avoid competition through delaying your capital gains i.e. research.
+- b) if you're optimizing for personal fulfillment, you can avoid competition by delaying your earnings (ie. by studying for a phd, working for a non-profit).

 your personal fit is a combination of the following components [^fitdump]: